rianoc/MQTT_blog/README.md

 ### Creating a basic query API

-A very basic query API can be created to extract the data from the system
+A very basic query API can be created to extract the data from the system.

 ```q
 queryState:{[sensor;sTime;eTime]